JamesNZL/notion-assignment-import/README.md

 5. Select the desired target database in the `Database` dropdown.
 	> NOTE: Databases that have not been *directly* shared with the integration (ie those which are a child of a shared page) might not immediately appear.
 Use the `Refresh` button until the desired database appears.

-6. Configure the `Property Names` and `Property Values` if necessary.
+6. Configure the `Property Names` and `Property Values` if desired.
 	> If you have duplicated my database template, you do not need to change the applied defaults.

-7. Configure the `Timezone`, `Course Code Overrides`, and `Page Emojis` options if necessary.
+7. Configure the `Timezone`, `Course Code Overrides`, and `Page Emojis` options if desired.
-   > `Course Code Overrides` can be found under **Advanced Options**.

-   > You should only change the `HTML Class Names` if the extension is not parsing assignments correctly, and you know what you are doing.
+   > You should only change the `HTML Class Names` (in **Advanced Options**) if the extension is not parsing assignments correctly, and you know what you are doing.
    > If you are running into issues, feel free to ask for help on the [Discord server](https://discord.gg/k2jjmmVPeK)!

 8. Open the Canvas Assignments page for the course you wish to import.